 Schumpeterian Entrepreneurs Meet Engel's Law: The Impact of Inequality on Innovation-Driven Growth

-University of Zurich - Department of Economics Library; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute for Economic Research); Institute for the Study of Labor (IZA)
+University of Zurich - Department of Economics; Centre for Economic Policy Research (CEPR); CESifo (Center for Economic Studies and Ifo Institute); Institute for the Study of Labor (IZA)

 This paper analyzes the impact of inequality on growth when technical progress is driven by innovations.
 It is assumed that consumers have hierarchic preferences.
 As a result inequality affects demand and therefore the incentive to innovate.
 Whether more inequality is harmful or beneficial for growth depends on the initial distribution.
 Complementarities between a technical and a pecuniary externality resulting from the innovation process may generate multiple equilibria.
 Redistribution may push an economy trapped in underdevelopment to a high-growth regime.